tinymce/tinymce-docs/plugins/casechange.md

 controls: toolbar button, menu item
 ---

 The Case Change plugin allows a user to change the case or capitalization of text with a few simple clicks.
+Three types of formats are available:
+* lowercase
+* UPPERCASE
+* Title Case

 ### Configuring the Case Change split toolbar button